EvernodeXRPL/evernode-sdk/hotpocket/tutorial-basics.md

 `bin_path` indicates to HotPocket the location of the Linux application binary to be executed.
 Since we have generated a NodeJs application using HotPocket developer kit, it indicates the NodeJs install location within the HotPocket nodejs docker image.

-`bin_args` specifies any arguments (space separated) to be passed to binary.
+`bin_args` specifies any arguments (space separated) to be passed to the application binary.
 In this case we are passing the final compiled script of our javascript application into nodejs.

 ## 4. Run the smart contract